gmavrom33/gmavrom.github.io/_posts/2015-05-01-this-website.md

 ### Github pages

-After giving up on Wordpress but not on the idea of an academic website
+After giving up on Wordpress, the idea of creating my own academic website almost died with it.

-I followed a similar process as before.
-I chose a topic that was aesthetically pleasing to me

-In this case the theme was [Lanyon](https://github.com/poole/lanyon), a Jekyll theme that is based on [Poole](http://getpoole.com/).
+Until I came across Github pages.

+The first thing I did was try to select a theme that would be aesthetically pleasing to me and that would allow me to create the pages that I want with the flexibility that I wanted.
+I initially shortlisted two themes: the [harmony](https://github.com/gayanvirajith/harmony) theme and the [Lanyon](https://github.com/poole/lanyon).
+I ended up choosing the latter due to the elegant sidebar feature that allowed me to hide the navigational menu from the main page.

+As I am not a software engineer, web developer or anything of that sort myself, the whole development process was very much based on trial-and-error and experimentation.
+Nonetheless, the excitement of learning something new overcame the disappointment that I could experience whenever something I was trying was not working or was messing up my website completely.

+The list of other academic or personal websites that I copied features from are given below: